OnePlaceSolutions/OnePlaceLiveSitePnP/README.md

     ![](./README-Images/image1.png)

+3.  \[SharePoint Online Only\] [The latest SharePoint Online Management Shell](https://www.microsoft.com/en-au/download/details.aspx?id=35588).
+This is not required for SharePoint On-Premise 2013/2016/2019.

-3. The latest [SharePoint PnP PowerShell cmdlets](https://github.com/SharePoint/PnP-PowerShell/releases).
+4. The latest [SharePoint PnP PowerShell cmdlets](https://github.com/SharePoint/PnP-PowerShell/releases).
 You will need to install the the cmdlets that target your version of SharePoint.

     ![](./README-Images/image2.png)